 It is absolutely the most bizarre thing we encountered while preparing for a life on the road.
 We intended to live nowhere; flitting from place to place according to whim.
 We’d be residents of the world with no fixed address to call home.
 There was only one small problem.
-As American citizens we needed a physical domicile even if we never planned to live there.
+As American citizens we needed a physical residence even if we never planned to live there.

 It isn’t a requirement listed in specific law as much as it is a byproduct of our decentralized government.
 If we want to vote, get a driver’s license, a bank account, register a car, even obtain health insurance, it isn’t enough to be a U.S. citizen, we need a local address too.
 Even if we desired none of those things, a local government somewhere is going to claim us as taxpayers.
 We can’t avoid paying by saying we don’t really live anywhere; at least as long as we value our freedom.